binnev/recipes/md/chickpea-and-potato-curry.md

 - [ ] 1 tsp garam masala
 - [ ] 1 tsp asafoetida
 - [ ] 2 tsp salt
-- [ ] fresh coriander
+- [ ] Fresh coriander
-- [ ] lemon
+- [ ] Lemon

 ## Method:
-1. heat oil in pan.
+1. Heat oil in pan.
 Fry the mustard seeds, garlic, and ginger paste.
 Add onions, green chillies, and salt.
 Soften the onions.
-2. add all spices.
+2. Add all spices.
 Cook for a few minutes
 3. Add tinned tomatoes.
 Cook for 5 minutes
-4. add chickpeas and 500ml water.
+4. Add chickpeas and 500ml water.
 Bring to boil then simmer covered for ~5 minutes
-5. add potatoes.
+5. Add potatoes.
 Leave to simmer
-6. once potatoes are soft, add the chopped coriander and serve
+6. Once potatoes are soft, add the chopped coriander and serve